wavded/ogr2ogr/readme.md

 })
 ```

+See `/examples` for more usage examples and see `/test/api.js`.

 ## Formats

-ogr2ogr supports any format your underlying ogr2ogr supports.
+The goal is for ogr2ogr to support most (if not all) formats your underlying ogr2ogr supports.
+You can see the progress of that in `/tests/drivers.js`.

 It also will:

 1. Extract zip files for formats that are typically bundled (i.e. shapefiles, kmz, s57, vrt, etc)
 2. Will extract geometry from CSVs when a common geometry field can be determined.